Constance Gordon-Cumming: Biography

-Gordon-Cumming was a prolific travel writer and landscape painter who traveled the world, mostly in Asia and the Pacific.
+Gordon-Cumming was a prolific travel writer and landscape painter who travelled the world, mostly in Asia and the Pacific.
 She painted over a thousand watercolors and worked with a motto to ‘never a day without at least one careful-coloured sketch’ starting her day at 5 am while in India.
 Places she visited include Australia, New Zealand, America, China, and Japan.
 She arrived in Hilo, Hawaii in October 1879, and was among the first artists to paint the active volcanoes.
 Her Hawaii travelogue, Fire Fountains: The Kingdom of Hawaii, was published in Edinburgh in 1883.
 She had several dangerous moments but her travel ended in 1880 when the Montana that she was on ran into rocks at Holyhead.
 While most of the passengers took the lifeboat, she stayed on last along with the captain to save her paintings and was rescued many hours later.
 She returned to live at Crieff with her widowed sister Eleanor and continued to write books.

 Her best known books are At Home in Fiji and A Lady's Cruise on a French Man-of-War.
 The latter book resulted from an invitation to join a French ship put into service for the Bishop of Samoa so that he could visit remote parts of his far-flung diocese.

-Miss Gordon-Cumming received much criticism from male writers of the era, perhaps because she did not fit in the traditional Victorian role of women, as she often traveled alone and unaided.
+Miss Gordon-Cumming received much criticism from male writers of the era, perhaps because she did not fit in the traditional Victorian role of women, as she often travelled alone and unaided.
 Henry Adams said her books are a collection of anecdotes without much interest.
 In any case, her landscape drawings and watercolors seem to be universally admired.